Safety, Risk and COVID-19 - We All Play A Role

 Our staff carry at least one communication device to use during life or limb threatening emergencies, but this does not guarantee communication from the field.
 Portable telephones and radios can be unreliable depending on terrain, atmospheric conditions, and other variables.

 WORKING WITH MINORS

-Alaska Geographic is committed to being inclusive to all individuals and does not discriminate individuals with with restrictive physical or medical conditions.
+Alaska Geographic is committed to being inclusive to all individuals and does not discriminate individuals with restrictive physical or medical conditions.
 Each of our courses has its own unique physical challenges for participants, and this is outlined in the course overview documents.
-Within the regulations and approval of our federal land agency partners and within the abilities of our staff Alaska Geographic takes great effort to accommodate individuals with particular needs.
-For example, using the industry standard practice our staff are trained to work with participants that have severe allergies and are certified by our advising physician to care for these individuals in the unlikely event of an anaphylactic reaction.
+Within the regulations and approval of our federal land agency partners and within the abilities of our staff, Alaska Geographic takes great effort to accommodate individuals with particular needs.
+For example, using the industry standard practice, our staff are trained to work with participants that have severe allergies and are certified by our advising physician to care for these individuals in the unlikely event of an anaphylactic reaction.
 We have accommodated participants with assistance dogs on our courses and we’ve hosted youth with learning disabilities.
-If you have any questions about your attendance on a course please call our office for a confidential discussion with a program director (phone numbers below).
+If you have any questions about your attendance on a course please call our office for a confidential discussion with a program director (phone number below).

 THE PARTICIPANTS’ ROLE MANAGING RISK

 It is important that you understand there will be risks involved if you participate in one of our courses or activities.
 Alaska Geographic cannot guarantee your safety.
 The risk of injury, even serious injury or death, is always present in the outdoor environment.
 Yet this should not prevent you from enjoying outdoor activities in Alaska.
 In fact, many participants with Alaska Geographic courses will learn how to identify hazards and adapt their behavior to minimize illness and injury in Alaska’s wilderness.
-And this is an important part of Alaska Geographic’s educational mission.
+This is an important part of Alaska Geographic’s educational mission.